magicleap/developer-portal-docs/docs/guides/unreal/unreal-create-app.md

 ## Prerequisites

-You’ll need the preview version of Unreal Engine 5 with the Magic Leap 2 SDK for Unreal Engine 5 (ML2 Unreal SDK).
+You’ll need the preview version of Unreal Engine 5 with the Magic Leap 2 SDK for Unreal Engine 5.
 We showed you how to build that in [Getting Started with Unreal Engine](/docs/guides/unreal/unreal-getting-started).

 ## Begin the project and configure default settings